eugen8/GottaLottaBooks/README.md

 # GottaLottaBooks
-Books swap and connection network
+Books swap and connection network started by a group of Grand View students in Web Application Development course.